daniele-rapagnani/melon/docs/docs/object.md

 ## Non-string keys

-Keys are not restricted to keys only, they can also be any of the other types.
+Keys are not restricted to `Strings` only, they can also be any of the other types.
 `Booleans`, `Integers`, `Numbers` and `Strings` will compare by value and can be defined using the brackets `[key]` syntax explained above:

 ```js